 Use the right social media platform

-YouTube can also be a very useful social tool as a great place to share explainer and how-to videos, SaaS screencasts, feature benefit presentations, targeted adverts, showreels and spirit videos.
-Video creation tends to be more expensive than written content, so before embarking on any major video creation drive as part of a social media marketing strategy companies need to work out whether they think it’ll be worth the extra investment based on the ROI It can yield amazing results as it is so accessible, impactful and shareable.
+YouTube can also be a very useful social tool as a great place to share educational video content, SaaS screencasts, feature benefit presentations, targeted adverts, showreels and spirit videos.
+Video creation tends to be more expensive than written content, so before embarking on any major video drive as part of a social media marketing strategy, companies need to work out whether they think it’ll be worth the extra investment based on the ROI.
+It can yield amazing results as it is so accessible, impactful and shareable.

 Supercharge your social